Download for Kindle (MOBI) Download EPUB Download in PDF |

 Only Risa had taken to him almost immediately.
 “I love doggies!” she had shouted happily at Bo when she saw the four-year old Akita through the front grill of an impossibly large crate that the JAL attendants managed to drop right in front of her.
 The gate broke open and Bo bolted out, fidgety from the ten-hour flight.
 Debbie cried in alarm, Frank jumped forward to get his daughter away from the wildebeest, but way too slowly.
 Bo, shook off the airplane bay boredom, then jumped towards the little girl and knelt down in front of her, his butt up in the air, wagging his curly tail, in a motion that Hiro had rarely seen.
 Risa, a little over two at the time, had barely been tall enough to hug him around the neck, and the dog panted, eyes closed, with his long black lips stretched in an unusually silly canine smile.

 Hiro stopped.
 There were paw prints there, large ones.
 He shuddered.
 What creatures roamed the woods in California?
 Bears for sure.
 Wolves, maybe?
 Frank had told him about the coyotes, they had often heard them howling at night.
 He had never seen one, though.
 How big were they, really?
 Could they attack him?
 He looked over his shoulder, shivered.
 Something moved in the woods, or maybe it was just his imagination.
 He started moving again, digging into strength he did not think he had.
 Solstice was past, and these were the shortest days of the year.
 Afraid of being tracked, he had left his cell phone home.
 He had no watch, no view of the sun.
 But, this stormy day was getting darker by the minute.
 It would be night soon enough, and he still had a way to go.
 But he could feel it, the ocean was down there, somewhere in front of him.
-The ocean, he thought, jumping over a rotting log, that’s where everything started
+The ocean, he thought, jumping over a rotting log, that’s where everything started.

 #